 New Start with Sustainable Agriculture

 For a long time, Zimbabwe was the breadbasket of Africa.
 However, the landlocked country, which once boasted a booming agricultural industry and a wealth of natural resources, has been mired in an economic crisis for years.
-It can no longer provide staple foods for its residents, with a third of all children under five years of age suffering from chronic malnutrition.
+It can no longer provide staple foods for its residents, with more than a quarter of all children under five years of age suffering from chronic malnutrition.

 Poor Harvests and Little Healthy Food Despite Fertile Soil

 A road trip through western Zimbabwe will show off a landscape with impressively green and lush vegetation.
 The same cannot, however, be said of its fields.
 Farming families generally cultivate only a single crop such as maize or millet.
 This dependence becomes problematic if the crop fails because of droughts or a lack of rain due to the effects of climate change.
 Many smallholders do not have the knowledge and experience to apply cultivation methods that are more effective and appropriate for local climate.
 They hardly have access to infrastructure, new equipment or technology and also lack the credit to invest in, for example, high-quality seeds.

 The smallholder agricultural economy has been neglected by the government for years.
 Agricultural production diminished drastically under the authoritarian government of Robert Mugabe.
 In the course of the land reforms at the end of the nineties, many large farms were expropriated.
 Thousands of farmers lost their jobs or were displaced.
 Unemployment and food and nutrition insecurity have been a defining feature of daily life ever since.